For circulation policies, please refer to Borrow and Renew.

 Reference and Information Services

 The UIC Library maintains a high level of respect for the confidentiality of patrons and the questions they ask.
 The Library will not share data collected in the course of reference service that could identify specific individuals except with the patron's permission or as required by law.
 The Library keeps general statistics about its services and research consultations; however, the statistics do not include patron identification data.
-The data is used for compilation of statistical reports and assessment.
+The data are used for compilation of statistical reports and assessment.
 In the course of typical reference service, a University Library employee may forward information to other University Library staff members in order to answer questions efficiently and thoroughly.
 In such cases, the patron will be copied on the forwarded message.

 Approved by the UIC Library Steering Committee, February 2009